hyosung11/Launch-School/Courses/journal.md

 13:02 Worked straight through the morning and took a break to train with kettlebells.
 Now going to eat some eggs and go for a walk and come back to work on more questions.

 15:28 Cranking through sample questions and fine-tuning answers.
 Getting there.
 Ready to referee now two games.
 Let's be strong my hamstring.

+## 20211013 수요일

+09:00 I did a study session with Laurent and went over basic exercises.
+It was useful.

+09:00 Daily Scrum Questions

+1. What did you do yesterday?
+   * [x] 1.
+Reviewed practice questions and edited model answers without a time limit.

+2. What will you do today?
+   * [ ] 1.
+Study Session with Laurent
+   * [ ] 2.
+Review practice questions and answers
+   * [ ] 3.
+SPOT Study Session

+3. Are there any blockers or impediments preventing you from doing your work?
+   * Just a little tired.